 Dali's bones to be exhumed in Spain for paternity test

-A Spanish judge has ordered the remains of artist Salvador Dali to be exhumed following a paternity suit by a woman.
-Dali, considered one of the fathers of surrealist art, died in 1989 and is buried in his museum in the northeastern town of Figueres.
+In this May 21, 1973 file photo, Spanish surrealist painter Salvador Dali, presents his first Chrono-Hologram in Paris, France.
+A Spanish judge on Monday June 26, 2017, has ordered the remains of artist Salvador Dali to be exhumed following a paternity suit by a woman named by Europa Press agency as Pilar Abel, 61 from the nearby city of Girona.

 Discussions